mathworks/Customizable-Assigment-Report-for-MATLAB-Grader/README.md

 This script shows how to generate a customizable assignment report from the assignment reports exported from the [MATLAB® Grader™ application](https://www.mathworks.com/products/matlab-grader.html).
 A customizable assignment report in this case refers to a list of students with a metric that defines how well they solved the problems within the assignment.
 It may show the number of problems they solved correctly or the mean percentage score they received for the problems. <br>

-This folder contains and example assignment report (example_week.xlsx), the live script to create the customizable assignment report (customizableAssignmentReport.xlsx) and an example of a customizable assignment report exported to an Excel spreadsheet (customizedAssignmentReport.xlsx). <br>
+This repository contains an example assignment report (example_week.xlsx), the live script to create the customizable assignment report (customizableAssignmentReport.mlx) and an example of a customizable assignment report exported to an Excel spreadsheet (customizedAssignmentReport.xlsx). <br>

 To learn more about how to generate reports from MATLAB Grader, please refer to the documentation here: [Create Reports](https://www.mathworks.com/help/matlabgrader/ug/download-solution-results.html).

 ## MATLAB Grader Access
 **For instructors:** You can access MATLAB Grader using your MathWorks Account that is associated with a current MATLAB license.
 Log in at [grader.mathworks.com](grader.mathworks.com). <br>
 **For learners:** Learners can participate in MATLAB Grader courses with a free MathWorks Account.
 Only the instructor needs a license. <br>
-**For institutions:** Some additional features like the LMS integration are available with a Campus-Wide License or Community and Technical College License.
+**For institutions:** Some additional features like the Learning Management System (LMS) integration are available with a Campus-Wide License or Community and Technical College License.

-You can check whether your school has a Campus-Wide License here: https://www.mathworks.com/academia/tah-support-program/eligibility.html
+You can check whether your school has a Campus-Wide License here: https://www.mathworks.com/academia/tah-support-program/eligibility.html.
 If your account is not linked to a MATLAB license, you can get started for free with a [30-day trial](https://www.mathworks.com/campaigns/products/trials.html).

-If you would like to pursue LMS integration and automate LMS Gradebook connectivity in lieu of using this script, please contact your MathWorks representative or contact [MathWorks sales](https://www.mathworks.com/company/aboutus/contact_us/contact_sales.html).
+The utility offered by this script may not be necessary when using the gradebook offered by your LMS.
+If you would like to pursue LMS integration and automate LMS Gradebook connectivity, please contact your MathWorks representative or contact [MathWorks sales](https://www.mathworks.com/company/aboutus/contact_us/contact_sales.html).

 ## Setup
 To Run: